narc-kany/narc-kany/README.md

 ## About Me

-- 💼 Machine Learning Developer at XYZ Company
+- 💼 Machine Learning Developer at EXL
 - 🌱 Always learning and exploring new ML techniques
 - 🚀 Passionate about AI ethics and responsible AI development
 - 💡 Open to collaboration on ML projects